Nigel J. Ashton

 Nigel J. Ashton is professor of international history at the London School of Economics.
 He is a specialist in contemporary Anglo-American relations and the modern history of the Middle East.
 His book, Kennedy, Macmillan and the Cold War: the Irony of Interdependence (2002) won the Cambridge Donner Book Prize for excellence in advancing scholarly understanding of transatlantic relations.

-Ashton earned his BA and his PhD at Christ's College, University of Cambridge.
+Ashton earned his BA and his PhD at Christ's College, Cambridge.